mekowalski/hacktoberfest-beginner/profiles/Profiles-2019/ayushi_patidar.md

 ### Non-Coding Interests
 - Reading
-  Music
+- Music
-  Writing
+- Writing
-  playing games
+- playing games

 ### Why Do You Love Coding?
-I wants to develop my own applications and i have interest to do coding.
+-I wants to develop my own applications and i have interest to do coding.

 ### Your Favorite Animal
-Hourse
+-Hourse

 ### Your Favorite Dessert
-Jalebi and gulabgamun
+-Jalebi and gulabgamun